jamesnwarner/jamesnwarner.github.io/content/posts/when-they-win-you-win.md

 ## Engagement
 The book starts by discussing engagement and how important having engaged teams is to an organisation's success.
 Engaged teams are **17% more productive** and drive **21% more profit**.
-Guess what?
 Managers influence around 70% of team engagement.
-So if you lead a team, your role and influence are huge.
+So if you lead a team or have direct reports then your role and influence are huge.

 ## The Big 3
 The book lays out a framework for being a manager which it calls "The Big 3".
 These are Direction, Coaching and Career.